This guide covers the basic things you need to do to get started with Merge.

 Then, register your account using the

-Once you have created an account using either the web interface or the CLI, you should send a notification to the Merge portal administrators to have your account approved.
+Once you have created an account using either the web interface or the CLI, you should send a notification to the Merge portal or your organization administrators to have your account approved.
 Speak with your project leader for up-to-date information on how best to contact them.

 Once your account has been approved, you are ready to start using Merge!